-• General Application Fee • Vehicle Registration Fee • Deferred Payment Fee
+- · General Application Fee

+- Vehicle Registration Fee

+- Deferred Payment Fee

+PROCEDURES

+STUDENT

+Withdraws from the University by going to the Registrar's Office and completing required forms.

+RESIDENTIAL HOUSING

-PROCEDURES STUDENT Withdraws from the University by going to the Registrar's Office and completing required forms.
-RESIDENTIAL HOUSING (students must remove all belongings and return key to residence hall office), must submit withdrawal slip, billing statement, meal card, and key card to the Southern University Residential Housing Department.
-NOTE: Off-campus students do not require the signature of the REGISTRAR'S OFFICE Director of Residential Housing.
+On-campus students, upon official check-out from the residence hall (students must remove all belongings and return key to residence hall office), must submit withdrawal slip, billing statement, meal card, and key card to the Southern University Residential Housing Department.
+NOTE: Off-campus students do not require the signature of the Director of Residential Housing.

+REGISTRAR'S OFFICE

 After student secures all the necessary signatures, the Registrar's office processes the withdrawal form and the student is issued a copy.
 Forwards a copy of the withdrawal form to the Residential Housing Department and to the Comptroller's (Bursar's) Office.

-RESIDENTIAL HOUSING of documents.
+RESIDENTIAL HOUSING

+Computes refund due to student for room and board after verification of documents.
 Transmits all documents to the Comptroller's Office.

+BURSAR'S OFFICE

-BURSAR'S OFFICE Receives documents from Residential Housing and calculates the total amount of refund due student including housing refunds (for oncampus students), tuition, and other fees for all students.
+Receives documents from Residential Housing and calculates the total amount of refund due student including housing refunds (for on- campus students), tuition, and other fees for all students.
 Transmits document to the Office of Student Financial Aid.

-FINANCIAL AID OFFICE Receives documents from the Bursar's Office and proceeds to execute the refund in accordance with Title IV refund guidelines.
+FINANCIAL AID OFFICE

+Receives documents from the Bursar's Office and proceeds to execute the refund in accordance with Title IV refund guidelines.
 Prepares departmental invoice to return funds to lender, if necessary.
-Also provides necessary accounting procedure to ensure that all Title IV funds are credited properly to student account and transmits all documentation in support thereof to the Bursar's

-Office, for a check to be written to lender or student.
+Also provides necessary accounting procedure to ensure that all Title IV funds are credited properly to student account and transmits all documentation in support thereof to the Bursar's Office, for a check to be written to lender or student.

+BURSAR'S OFFICE

-BURSAR'S OFFICE Receives documents from the Financial Aid Office and proceeds to execute the documents for refund through the Comptroller's Office.
+Receives documents from the Financial Aid Office and proceeds to execute the documents for refund through the Comptroller's Office.

+COMPTROLLER'S OFFICE

-COMPTROLLER'S OFFICE Processes vouchers and releases check.
+Processes vouchers and releases check.

-Student Affairs
+Student Affairs and Enrollment Management

-The Division for Student Affairs provides student services outside the classroom.
-To complement and support the University's academic mission, the Division for Student Affairs offers many services, activities, and programs that enhance the cultural, social, emotional, physical, civic, moral, and ethical development of its students.
+The Division for Student Affairs and Enrollment Management provides student services outside the classroom.
+To complement and support the University's academic mission, the Division for Student Affairs and Enrollment Management offers many services, activities, and programs that enhance the cultural, social, emotional, physical, civic, moral, and ethical development of University students.

-The nine major areas that provide student services in a number of student-related fields, include Career Services, University Counseling Center which includes Disabled Student Services, Food Service, Health Services, Intramural Sports and Recreation, Residential Housing, Smith-Brown Memorial Union which includes Student Programs, Student Life, and Student Media Services.
-A director, under the supervision of the vice chancellor heads each department/ office for Student Affairs.
+The major areas that provide student services in a number of student-related fields, include Career Services, University Counseling Center which includes Disabled Student Services, Center for Student Success, Center for Teaching and Learning (CTLE), Band, Financial Aid, Admission and Recruitment, Food Service, Health Services, Intramural Sports and Recreation, Residential Housing, Smith-Brown Memorial Union which includes Student Programs, Student Life, and Student Media Services.
+A director, under the supervision of the vice chancellor heads each department/ office for Student Affairs and Enrollment Management.